 Hognoses are some of the easier snakes to take care of as they do not need many specialized types of equipment to ensure their health and safety.

 Hognose snakes are quite docile and will seldom bite even though they may put up a very dramatic display when they feel threatened.
-Once your snake is used to you and knows your smell though, they will no longer feel that you are a threat.
+Once your snake is used to you and knows your smell, though, it will no longer feel that you are a threat.

-Hognose snakes are fed mice in captivity (unlike the frogs and toads that they eat in the wild.
-The prey, however, must be dead as rodents can do a lot of damage to your snake if they are fed to it alive.
+Hognose snakes are fed mice in captivity (unlike the frogs and toads that they eat in the wild).
+The prey should be dead.
+Rodents can do a lot of damage to your snake if they are fed to it alive.
 There have been reports of snakes having to be put down because of wounds inflicted after they were fed live prey.

-Some snakes don’t take well to being fed mice and, in that case, the smell of the mice can be changed to fool the snake into thinking that is an amphibian.
+Some snakes don’t take well to being fed mice.
+In that case, you can change the smell of the mouse to fool the snake into thinking it is an amphibian.
 There are two main ways of doing this — either defrost the mouse along with a frog leg or dip it in amphibian urine.
-Some owners have luck dipping the mouse into cod liver oil or defrosting it with a fish.
+Some owners also have luck dipping the mouse into cod liver oil or defrosting it with a fish.

 Braining can also be tried if the above methods do not work.
 Braining involves making an incision into the head of the prey and exposing the brain to entice the snake.

-When hognose snakes first hatch, they are only 5” to 9” long and must be fed pinkies as their first meals.
-The size of the mice’s size can be adjusted as your snake grows to maturity.
+When hognose snakes first hatch, they are only 5 to 9 inches long and must be fed pinkies as their first meals.
+The size of the mice can be adjusted as your snake grows to maturity.

 You don’t need a very large snake enclosure for a hognose snake.
-A medium-sized enclosure (30-40 gallons) should be large enough.
+A medium-sized enclosure (30 to 40 gallons) should be large enough.
 There should be one square foot of floor room per foot that the snake is long.
 It can be about a third of the snake’s length in height.

-However, you should not start off your newborn or young hognose snake in this size of the enclosure, as they can get stressed by the amount of space and stop feeding.
+However, you should not start off your newborn or young hognose snake in this large an enclosure.
+They can get stressed by the amount of space and stop feeding.
 It is best to keep snakes of this age in a faunarium that is the appropriate size.

 Beech chips can be used if the other substrates are not available.
 However, never use cedar, pine or redwood shavings.
 These are toxic to most reptiles.

-Ideally, the temperature inside your hognose snake’s snake enclosure should be room temperature on one end and approximately 30-33° C (82-85°F) as you near the heat source.
-This will help them to regulate their body temperature.
-Use a heat mat with a thermostat or a bulb with a dimming stat.
+Ideally, the temperature inside your hognose snake’s enclosure should be room temperature on one end and approximately 82 to 85° F (30 to 33° C) as you near the heat source.
+This will help them regulate their body temperature.
+Use a heat mat with a thermostat or a bulb with a dimming feature.

 If you use a heat mat, it should not cover more than a third of the base of the snake enclosure.
 It also has to be regulated by a thermostat to keep it from overheating.
-I suggest trying the Microclimate Ministat 100 or Habistat Mat Stat for your hognose snake’s enclosure.
+I recommend this heat mat from iPower for a hognose snake tank.

 Because hognose snakes are also inquisitive, it’s a good idea to change up the layout of the enclosure every now and then to keep them from getting bored.

-One of these snakes defense tactics is to play dead.
-Read below all the different things they will do before playing dead.
+One of these snakes’ defensive tactics is to play dead.
+But it is not their first line of defense Here are the different things they will do before playing dead.

-The Hognose Snake is known for their hissing that they make when they are threatened.
+The Hognose Snake is known for the hissing sound it makes when threatened.
 This is their first line of defense.
-The first thing they will do is expand their ribs in their neck like a Corba.
+The first thing they will do is expand the ribs in their neck like a Corba.
 And then they will hiss as loud as they can.
-They do this so as they will try to chase away a predator.
+They do to try and chase away a potential predator.

-The snake will hiss at you and then they will strike at you.
-They will strike but do not bite.
-They almost try knock you with their head.
+The snake will hiss at you and then it will strike at you.
+It will strike but not bite.
+It’s almost like it tries to knock you with its head.

 See this video for more information about this:

-Hognose snakes should be at least 2-years-old, as well as 16” in length before being used to breed with.
+Hognose snakes should be at least 2 years old and 16 inches in length before you try to breed them.
 Breeding can be divided into the following parts: brumation (cooling your snakes down for winter), mating, laying the eggs, incubation of the eggs, and hatching.

-Brumation ensures that the chances of successful breeding is better and should be done with both your male and female snakes.
-For brumation, lower the temperature gradually to approximately 14° C/58°F and maintain this temperature for about six to eight weeks.
-Although the snakes won’t eat during this time (so this is no reason to worry), you must ensure that they always have fresh water available.
+Brumation increases the chances of successful breeding and should be done with both your male and female snakes.
+For brumation, lower the temperature gradually to approximately 58° F (14° C) and maintain this temperature for about six to eight weeks.
+Although the snakes won’t eat during this time, you must ensure that they always have fresh water available.

 When she has laid all her eggs (between 4 and 23), they should be removed from the snake enclosure.
-Feed your snake after she’s laid the eggs and keep on feeding her more often.
+Feed your snake after she has laid the eggs and keep on feeding her more often.
 This will increase the chances of a successful “double clutch”.

 Important!
-If you see that your snake is struggling and that one of the eggs are stuck, get her to the vet immediately, as this can be life-threatening.
+If you see that your snake is struggling and that one of the eggs is stuck, get her to the vet immediately, as this can be life-threatening.

-The eggs your female hognose have laid must be incubated between 53 and 65 days (i.e. six to eight weeks).
-The eggs should be kept at a constant temperature of 25-27° C/79-81°F as much as possible.
+The eggs must be incubated between 53 and 65 days (i.e. six to eight weeks).
+The eggs should be kept at a constant temperature of 79 to 81° F (25 to 27° C).
 Use vermiculite inside the incubator to keep the humidity levels correct.

 You should feed your hatchlings a pinky a week after their first shed.
-If you see that they do not want to eat it, try one of the methods we listed under “diet” to make it more enticing to the little one.
-“Toad scenting” or braining the pinkies should do the job.
-The hatchlings should be fed every 5-6 days.
+If you see that they do not want to eat it, try one of the methods we listed above under “diet” to make it more enticing to the little one.